 Franchising requires less capital than other growth methods.

-Franchising permits your company to grow with capital invested by individual franchise owners.
+One of the key benefits of franchising is that it allows your company to grow with capital invested by individual franchise owners.
 For the majority of FranSource clients, the investment required to franchise their business is recouped through the sale of the first two to three franchises.

 Multiple locations increase the company’s competitive advantage over similar type businesses.